Skip to main content

 Application

 4.2.4.1.
-(1) This Subsection applies to the storage and handling of flammable liquids and combustible liquids in buildings classified as assembly or residential occupancies, except that it shall not apply to nonresidential schools, universities or colleges covered in Subsection 4.2.6.
+This Subsection shall apply to the storage and handling of flammable liquids and combustible liquids in buildings classified as assembly or residential occupancies, except that it shall not apply to nonresidential schools, universities or colleges covered in Subsection 4.2.6.

 Maximum quantities

 4.2.4.2.
-(1) Subject to Sentence (4) and Articles 4.2.4.5. and 4.2.4.6., the maximum quantity of flammable liquids or combustible liquids stored in a building or in a single fire compartment having a fire-resistance rating not less than 1 h shall meet the requirements of Sentences (2) and (3).
+(1) Except as provided in Sentence (4) and in Articles 4.2.4.5. and 4.2.4.6., the maximum quantity of flammable liquids or combustible liquids stored in a building or in a fire compartment with a fire-resistance rating of at least 1 h shall conform to Sentences (2) and (3).

-(2) If a single class of liquid is stored in a building or in a single fire compartment having a fire-resistance rating not less than 1 h, the total quantity of liquid shall not exceed
+(2) When a single class of flammable liquid or combustible liquid is stored in a building or in a fire compartment with a fire-resistance rating of at least 1 h, the total quantity of liquid shall not exceed

 (a) 30 L of Class I liquids,